TIBHannover/ckanext-oaipmh/README.md

   Please follow OAI-PMH guides line for using timestamps http://www.openarchives.org/OAI/openarchivesprotocol.html#DatestampsRequests
 - Save
 - on the harvest admin click **Reharvest**

+NOTE: if requirements if an error message.
+Ignore errors and install the rest.
+You can use below command to install each line seperately.

+    cat requirements.txt | xargs -n 1 pip install

 ### Run the Harvester